ciscoheat/mithril-hx/README.md

 ## Node.js

-Without much hassle, it's possible to render a Mithril module/view serverside on Node.js.
-The repo contains two examples.
+Without too much hassle, it's possible to render a Mithril module/view serverside on Node.js.
+The repo contains two examples for that.
 Execute the following:

 1. `npm install`
 1. `haxelib install nodehx`